 Here the book of Exodus closes with the culmination, at least in part, of everything God has been doing throughout this book.
-He’s rescued his people out of slavery, made a covenant with them, and given them plans for how he will dwell among them.
-Even though Israel almost messed it all up by building the golden calf, God renewed his covenant and the plan to build the tabernacle is moving forward.
+He’s rescued his people out of slavery, made a covenant with them, and had given them plans for how he will dwell among them.
+Even though Israel almost messed it all up by building the Golden Calf, God renewed his covenant and the plan to build the tabernacle is moving forward.

 Exodus 35-40 is an echo of chapters 24-30.
 The plan God gave Moses for the tabernacle, priestly garments and everything that goes along with them is now being brought into reality.
 Everything God commanded Moses to build while he was on the mountain, the people obediently build in the camp.
 While it may feel like reading a different version of the same thing, there are powerful truths being communicated.

 Israel is finally obeying the voice of God.
 After being angry at God for their increased labor under Pharaoh, after wanting to return to slavery before the parting of the Red Sea, after grumbling for more food despite God’s amble provision, the people of Israel are finally doing the right thing.
 They agree to God’s covenant by saying, “Everything the Lord has spoken, we will do.”
 While it looked like that wouldn’t be the case at all after the incident with the Golden Calf, things are looking up.
 What’s changed?
 What’s made this disobedient, grumbling people, obedient down to every word?

 The difference is that God’s Spirit is at work.
 God’s Spirit equips everyone from the craftsmen to the donors to accomplish what God has commanded.
 The Spirit fills artisans to create and those with resources to be generous.
 The people are obeying God’s voice by the work of God’s Spirit.
 All of this was taking place to build the tabernacle and create the priestly garments.